 Questions You May Have

-Our local affiliate currently builds in Greater Stark, Carroll, Tuscarawas, Harrison, and Jefferson Counties.
+Our local affiliate currently builds in the Ohio counties of Stark, Carroll, Tuscarawas, Harrison, and Jefferson Counties.

 I don't have any children.
 Can I still apply for a home?